 So when the tables are turned and the interviewer asks, "Do you have any questions for me?" take advantage of this opportunity.
 It's the best way to determine if you'd be happy working for this employer, and whether your goals are aligned with theirs.

-"The very process of asking questions completely changes the dynamic of the interview and the hiring manager's perception of you," says Teri Hockett, a former CEO and career strategist.
+"The very process of asking questions completely changes the dynamic of the interview and the hiring manager's perception of you," says Teri Hockett, chief executive of What's For Work?, a career site for women.
 "Asking questions also gives you the opportunity to discover details that you might not have otherwise unveiled."